The Settle - Carlisle Railway

 In the 1980s the line was almost closed, but thanks to much lobbying and campaigning by the public and politicians (including the railway enthusiast, cabinet minister and now TV presenter Michael Portillo) the line was saved and remains an integral part of the UK rail network.
 Indeed the Settle to Carlisle line is often cited as being one of Britain's most spectacular routes.

-Starting out from the gentle limestone uplands around Settle in the beautiful Yorkshire Dales the line heads north up Ribblesdale between the towering gritstone capped fells of Yorkshire's famous Three Peaks - Ingleborough, Whernside and Pen-y-Ghent (with some particularly good views of the latter being seen on passing through Horton-in-Ribblesdale).
+Starting out from amidst the limestone uplands around Settle the line heads north up the valley of Ribblesdale between the towering gritstone capped fells of Ingleborough and Pen-y-Ghent (with some particularly good views of the latter being seen on passing through Horton-in-Ribblesdale).

 At the head of Ribblesdale the line climbs onto open moorland and across the magnificent 24 arched span of the Ribblehead Viaduct (pictured above), before entering the one and a half miles of the Blea Moor Tunnel under the eastern flank of Whernside.